 Below, we look at the biggest online poker operators that have either confirmed they will be coming to Michigan or that may do so in the future.

-Roughly two weeks after Michigan legalized online poker, PokerStars announced it will be providing its services to players across the state.
+Roughly two weeks after Michigan legalized online poker, PokerStars announced it would be providing its services to players across the state.

 PokerStars parent company The Stars Group is partnered with the Little Traverse Bay Bands of Odawa Indians Gaming Authority to offer online poker, sports betting and casino games in Michigan.

-The launch of PokerStars will be a win for Michigan players as it is one of the most recognized names in online poker, which should help with traffic.
+The launch of PokerStars in early 2021 was a win for Michigan players as it is one of the most recognized names in online poker, which should help with traffic.
 PokerStars is also home to a strong tournament scene and has a positive reputation in general among customers.

 888 and WSOP